nmshd/documentation/_docs_integrate/attribute-introduction.md

 #### ThirdPartyRelationshipAttributes

 Note that it is possible to share a RelationshipAttribute with peers who are not involved in the Relationship in which the RelationshipAttribute exists, provided that the `confidentiality` of the RelationshipAttribute is not `"private"`.
-The sharing of a RelationshipAttribute with such a peer leads to the creation of a so-called emitted ThirdPartyRelationshipAttribute in the wallet of the Identity who has the source RelationshipAttribute.
+The sharing of a RelationshipAttribute with such a peer leads to the creation of [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) in the wallet of the Identity who has the source RelationshipAttribute.
-An emitted ThirdPartyRelationshipAttribute is a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) similar to an OwnRelationshipAttribute that contains the `address` of this peer within its `shareInfo.peer` property.
+It contains the `address` of this peer within its `peer` property.
 As it originates from another OwnRelationshipAttribute that exists in the context of a different Relationship, it contains the `id` of the source RelationshipAttribute within its `shareInfo.sourceAttribute` property.
 This is the case as long as the OwnRelationshipAttribute used as the source has not been [deleted]({% link _docs_integrate/delete-attributes.md %}#delete-own-shared-attributes).
 Furthermore, in the `initialAttributePeer` property, the `address` of the peer of the source RelationshipAttribute is stored.